Margaret de Clare, Baroness Badlesmere: Inheritance

-First Marriage
+First marriage

 She married firstly before the year 1303, Gilbert de Umfraville, son of Gilbert de Umfraville, Earl of Angus, and Elizabeth Comyn.
 Upon their marriage, the Earl of Angus granted Gilbert and Margaret the manors of Hambleton and Market Overton; however, when Gilbert died childless prior to 1307, the manors passed to Margaret.

-Second Marriage
+Second marriage

 On an unrecorded date earlier than 30 June 1308, when the couple were jointly granted the manor of Bourne, Sussex, Margaret married Bartholomew de Badlesmere, an English soldier and court official who was afterwards created 1st Baron Badlesmere by writ of summons.
 He had held the post of Governor of Bristol Castle since 1307, and during his life accumulated many remunerative grants and offices.
 It is feasible that Margaret's marriage to Badlesmere had been arranged by her brother-in-law, Baron Clifford; Badlesmere having been one of Clifford's retainers during the Scottish Wars.
 Clifford was later killed at the Battle of Bannockburn, where Badlesmere also fought.

 Margaret was styled as Baroness Badlesmere on 26 October 1309 (the date her husband was by writ summoned to Parliament by the title of Baron Badlesmere) and henceforth known by that title.

-When Margaret was visiting Cheshunt Manor in Hertfordshire in 1319, she was taken hostage by a group of sixty people, both men and women.
+When Margaret was staying at Cheshunt Manor in Hertfordshire in 1319, she was taken hostage by a group of sixty people, both men and women, who took her and the servants hostage.
 Her captors demanded a ransom of £100 for her release.
-She was held prisoner for one night before being rescued on the following day by the King's favourite, Hugh Despenser the Younger.
-Hugh was married to Margaret's first cousin, Eleanor de Clare, eldest daughter of Gilbert de Clare, 7th Earl of Gloucester and Joan of Acre and also Eleanor was Edward II's niece.
+She was held prisoner for one night before being rescued the following day by the King's favourite, Hugh Despenser the Younger.
+Hugh was married to Margaret's first cousin, Eleanor de Clare, eldest daughter of Gilbert de Clare, 7th Earl of Gloucester and Joan of Acre, hence Edward II's niece.
 The King ordered the arrest and imprisonment of twenty of Margaret's kidnappers; they all, however, were eventually pardoned.